In today’s October Unprocessed FAQ, I’m going to try to clear up some confusion surrounding one of our most common ingredients: Flours and grains.

-To bring this back to the Kitchen Test, then: Strictly speaking, “unbleached, unenriched flour” will pass the kitchen test.
+To bring this back to the Kitchen Test, then: Strictly speaking, “unbleached, unenriched flour” will pass the test.
+(That does not mean I’m suggesting you eat it.)
 But if it’s been bleached or enriched — two things you wouldn’t do at home — it doesn’t pass the test.

-[Sidenote: Please don't fall for the "Wheat Bread" trick that many companies and restaurants play, trying to make you think it's healthier than any other bread.
-All it means is that it's made with wheat flour, which is most likely refined.
-Your best bet is to get "100% Whole Wheat Bread," and short of that, seek out "Whole Wheat Bread."]
+Watch out for the “Wheat Bread” trick that many companies and restaurants play, trying to make you think it’s healthier than any other bread.
+All it means is that it’s made with wheat flour, which is most likely refined.
+Your best bet is to get “100% Whole Wheat Bread,” and short of that, seek out “Whole Wheat Bread.”

 “White Flour” and “White Whole Wheat Flour”

-This is very confusing, so it’s worth mentioning here.
+This is very confusing.
 Most flour (whole or refined) these days comes from a species of wheat called “red wheat.”
 If you buy a bag of white flour, it’s probably been milled and refined (and bleached) from red wheat.
 However, “White Whole Wheat” refers to whole wheat flour that comes from “white wheat,” a different species.

 So regular wheat flour probably comes from red wheat.
 “White Whole Wheat Flour” actually comes from white wheat.
 Got it?
 (If not, check out this on Wikipedia.)

 In updating this post, I noticed that Bob’s Red Mill has rebranded their “Organic Hard White White Whole Wheat Flour” (pictured above) as “Organic Ivory Wheat Flour” – I’m guessing to help reduce some of this confusion.